xmos/lib_xud/module_xud/doc/file_arrangement.rst

     User defines and functions for the XUD library.

 lib/xs1b/libxud_l.a
-    Library for L-Series processors.
+    Library for L-Series devices.

 lib/xs1b/libxud_u.a
-    Library for U-Series processors.
+    Library for U-Series devices.

+lib/xs1b/libxud_g.a
+    Library for G-Series devices.

 src/XUD_EpFunctions.xc
     Functions that control the XUD library.